 Justice for Prosperity and partners deliver concrete results by

-Giving voice to victims of violent conflict.
+Giving voice to victims

-We help seek reparation of damages from those responsible.
+We help seek reparation of damages from those responsible

 Highlighted Projects

 To stand up against and call out this implicit aggression, we must match the singular dedication these actors have to their cause.
 JfP does exactly that: we investigate and expose actors, their tactics, and connections.
-A first report to be published Q1 2023.

 Whodis is a project by the Justice for Prosperity Foundation.
-In light of the war in Ukraine, Forbidden Colours and Justice for Prosperity launched rainbow.whodis.org as a resource to LGBTQ+ people who need to protect themselves or find shelter to stay safe.
+In light of the war in Ukraine, Forbidden Colours and Justice for Prosperity launched rainbow.whodis.org as a resource to LGBTIQ+ people who need to protect themselves or find shelter to stay safe.

-The resources for LGBTQ+ people are being provided by dedicated support groups coordinated by Forbidden Colours and their vast network of activists, such as Lambda Warszawa, Budapest Pride en ACCEPT Romania.
+The resources for LGBTIQ+ people are being provided by dedicated support groups coordinated by Forbidden Colours and their vast network of activists, such as Lambda Warszawa, Budapest Pride en ACCEPT Romania.
 Go to rainbow.whodis.org to find a safe place to stay.

 Justice for Prosperity Foundation supports the interests of victims of terrorism helping to receive reparations.
 This is done through administrative processes.